Why Does My Toilet Keep Running & How Do I Fix It?

 As annoying as the problem is, it’s a pretty easy fix.
 However, if you don’t know a flapper from a flush valve, you’re not alone.
 Understanding your toilet is half the battle – the other half is stopping the toilet running water for good.

-Below, our plumbing contractors going to share exactly how your toilet works and the step-by-step instructions on how to fix a running toilet.
+Below, the All Dry USA plumbing contractors are going to share exactly how your toilet works and the step-by-step instructions on how to fix a running toilet.
 Keep reading to get a lesson in toilet mechanics 101, along with a how-to break down for making the leaky toilet a thing of the past.

 Without further ado, here’s how to fix a running toilet: